MooersLab/pymolsnips/README.md

 -->
 <h3>Visual Code Studio (Universal)</h3>

+Visual Code Studio (VSC) is free and open source (\href{https://code.visualstudio.com/download}).
+VSC starts up about as fast as ST3.
+I provides similar support for snippets except that it will also display the code before it is inserted.

 From the above folder **vscpymolsnips**, move the file **pml.json** to **~/Library/Application Support/Code/User/snippets**.
 You may have to install a snippets manager package first, if you have not done so already.